lisp-mirror/nodgui/README.txt

   What are the differences between nodgui and LTK?
-        The two libraries begin to diverge a bit now, the API is compatible with ltk no more.
+        The two libraries begin to diverge a bit now, the API is compatible with LTK no more.

         1. A reader macro for events i.e.  `#$<Alt-q>$' instead of `"<Alt-q>"' (a string), the macro will parse and check for